kubestellar/kubestellar/CONTRIBUTING.md

 Our [Getting Started](../direct/get-started.md) guide shows a user how to install a simple "kick the tires" instance of KubeStellar using a helm chart and kind.

-The helm chart offers many options, but as a contributor you may  want a different setup flow, including `git clone` of this repo instead of fetching and unpacking a release archive.
-Follow the links in ["The Full Story"](../direct/user-guide-intro.md#the-full-story) section of the User Guide introduction to better inform your installation.

-Several [example scenarios](../direct/example-scenarios.md) are available to test your system once it is setup.
+To set up and test a development system, please refer to the _test/e2e/README.md_ file in the GitHub repository.
+After running any of those e2e (end to end) tests you will be left with a running system that can be exercised further.

 <!--end-third-include-->
-(If you are viewing this file in the repository, the [Getting Started guide is here](./docs/content/direct/get-started.md) and the User Guide Introduction section is here ["The Full Story"](./docs/content/direct/user-guide-intro.md#the-full-story) )
+(If you are viewing this file in the repository, the [Getting Started guide is here](./docs/content/direct/get-started.md) and the [End to End (E2E) testing section is here"](./test/e2e/README.md) )
 <!--start-fourth-include-->

-### Testing changes to the helm script
+### Testing changes to the helm chart

-If you are interested in modifying the helm script itself, look at the User Guide page on the [Core Helm Script](../direct/core-chart.md) for more information on its many options before you begin, notably on how to specify using a local version of the script.
+If you are interested in modifying the Helm chart itself, look at the User Guide page on the [Core Helm chart](../direct/core-chart.md) for more information on its many options before you begin, notably on how to specify using a local version of the script.

 <!--end-fourth-include-->
 If you are viewing this page directly in the repository the helm chart documentation is [here in the documentation tree](./docs/content/direct/core-chart.md)